fenago/robotic-process-automation/md/Lab_1.md

 ===============================

 This tutorial teaches you how to create a basic process in Studio and run it on your machine.
-The example opens a browser, loads a certain web page, scrapes information, and writes it to the **Output** panel, and in a Notepad file.
+The example opens a browser, loads a certain web page and refreshed the browser.

 #### Lab Solutions